saidone75/alfresco-node-vault/doc/Encryption.md

     - The system is configured by default to retrieve the master key from HashiCorp Vault
     - Never commit secrets to source control

-2. **Nonce/IV Usage**:
+2. **Nonce/IV and Key Version Usage**:
     - Each encryption operation uses a new random nonce/IV
-    - The system prepends the salt and nonce/IV to the encrypted data for decryption
+    - The system prepends the key version, salt and nonce/IV to the encrypted data for decryption

 5. **Processing Model**:
     - The system uses streaming encryption/decryption to handle large files efficiently